kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.1.2 has been released!** With 19 new observability charts, IPv6 support improvements, performance tuning and more! &mdash; [Read More](/blog/2021/kuma-1-1-2/)
+**Kuma 1.1.3 has been released!**  &mdash; With built-in DNS support for specifying external services by hostname and port, and more!
+[Read More](/blog/2021/kuma-1-1-3/)

 :::